updated 22-8-2006 . . . still needs finalising

 You can consider this circuit consists of three building blocks:

-1. The first block is a FEEDBACK OSCILLATOR that gets its
+1. The first block is a FEEDBACK OSCILLATOR, consisting of the

 The first transistor is turned on via the diode in the emitter